jason-napolitano/CodeIgniter4-Cart-Module/README.md

 library are still identical.
 The most notable changes are how you use it (read below) and to return the total items in your cart, you now call `$cart->totalItems()` instead of `$this->cart->total_items()`.

+Please take note that there are no tests for this package since it is just a port from an existing Codeigniter library and works just the same.

 ## Installation:
  - Install via composer `composer install jason-napolitano/codeigniter4-cart-module`
  - Add it to the `$psr4` array in `app/Config/Autoload.php`: